 15.10 Cost Responsibility.
 Except to the extent this Agreement provides expressly to the contrary, each Party shall bear its own costs in connection with the performance of its obligations under or as set forth in this Agreement.

 15.11 City Council Resolution.
 On the Effective Date, (i) Customer shall provide ENA with a certified copy of a resolution adopted by the City Council of the City of Palo Alto authorizing the City Manager or other representative of the City of Palo Alto to execute this Agreement, and (ii) ENA shall provide Customer with evidence reasonably satisfactory to Customer that the individual executing this Agreement on behalf of ENA is authorized to do so.

+15.12 Force Majeure.
+Except with regard to a Party’s obligation to make payment hereunder, neither party shall be liable to the other for failure to perform under this Agreement to the extent such failure was caused by Force Majeure.

 IN WITNESS WHEREOF, the Parties have entered into this Agreement at Palo Alto, California, as of the Effective Date.